Mac Vs. PC, Coke Vs. Pepsi, Nikon Vs. Canon

 I think that it is important to choose a system that you think you’ll be satisfied with.
 If you’re buying into a system or thinking of changing your camera system, I’d say that the best system for you is the one that you think will best suit your need, and your budget.

-As for me, I’d be happy with either, but considering my propensity to shoot in low light with high ISO ratings, I think I’d prefer a Sony.
+As for me, I’d be happy with either, but considering my propensity to shoot in low light with high ISO settings, I think I’d prefer a Sony.

 Thinking back now, some of my creatively exposed pictures were actually taken with a Fuji Finepix S2 Pro, which is based on the Nikon F80 body, a camera that I’d had my eye on for ages before digital cameras changed the world…